A Brief History

 - Access:

-- Ensuring that people from all socioeconomic backgrounds have access to news and information, particularly through free or low-cost platforms like the internet or public broadcasting.
+- Ensuring that human beings have access to news and information, particularly through free or low-cost platforms like the internet or public broadcasting.

-- Example: Expanding internet access to rural and underserved communities helps democratize information.
+- Example: Expanding internet access to rural and underserved communities helps democratize news and information.

 - Decentralization:

-- Shifting the control of news away from a few powerful entities (like major corporations or state monopolies) to include more diverse and independent voices.
+- Shifting the control of news away from a few powerful entities (like major corporations or state monopolies).

 - Example: Citizen journalism, independent blogs, and local news initiatives provide alternative perspectives.